dotnet/docs/docs/core/diagnostics/dotnet-dump.md

 ## dotnet-dump ps

-Lists the dotnet processes that dumps can be collected from.
-On .NET 7 and later versions, also displays the command-line arguments that each process was started with.
+ Lists the dotnet processes that dumps can be collected from. dotnet-dump version 7 and later versions also display the command-line arguments that each process was started with, if available.

 ### Synopsis